 The aviation industry in Papua New Guinea plays a vital role in the changing economic, political and social development and life of the country as alternative forms of transport are often not available.
 Given the complexity of PNG’s topography and terrain that presents major constraints to road constructions, air transport for many parts of PNG is (and will continue to be) the only possible means that link them to the main centres of the country.

 The National Airports Corporation (NAC) owns and operates 22 national airports in Papua New Guinea (13 jet airports and 9 non-jet airports).
-Port Moresby (Jackson) International Airport is the main gateway into the country while Lae (Nadzab), Gurney (Alotau) and Mt.
-Hagen are international security designated airports and handles or can handle international flights as well.
+Port Moresby (Jackson) International Airport is the main gateway into the country while Nadzab (Lae), Gurney (Alotau) and Kagamuga (Mt.
+Hagen) are international security designated airports and handles or can handle international flights.
 The NAC was formed in 2010 and exists under the Trustee Shareholding of Minister for Civil Aviation and the Minister for Finance.
 NAC is governed by a Board of Directors.